ebeshero/11ty-model/README.md

 ---
 ```

-The --- are called "fences" and we'll be using them a lot on your files to store information like this.
+The --- are called “fences” and we'll be using them a lot on your files to store information like this.
 The content inside the fences are basically variables that store the title of the page and the layout file that will control it.

     * The title can be anything you like.
     * Everything within this `index.md` file is considered the "content" that is being pulled in through the Nunjucks in base.njk that you created.